What is a Certificate of Exempt Status (CES) number?

 Note: This exemption does not apply to purchases made by state or local governmental units from other states, including non-Wisconsin public schools and school districts.
 It also does not apply to fraternal, professional, labor, or civic organizations, or social or recreational clubs.

-To claim the exemption if you are a qualifying organization, give your seller a fully completed Wisconsin Sales and Use Tax Certificate (Form S-211) with the "Other purchases exempt by law" box checked stating that your organization qualifies for exemption under sec.
+Wisconsin Sales and Use Tax Certificate (Form S-211) with the "Other purchases exempt by law" box checked stating that your organization qualifies for exemption under sec.
 77.54(9a)(f), Wis.
 Stats.
+A new electronic sales and use tax exemption certificate

 Caution: Penalties may apply if you use an exemption certificate in a manner that is prohibited by or inconsistent with the law or provides incorrect information to a seller.
 The penalty is $250 for each invoice or bill of sale related to the use of the incorrect exemption certificate.